jip101/rockpaperscissors/README.md

 # rockpaperscissors
-Simple rock-paper-scissors game
+Simple rock-paper-scissors game.
-Created for The Odin Project
+Created for The Odin Project.